Doxsey-Suh/gameplan-project-api/README.md

 Planning and Developement:
 Planning for the back-end portion of this project began with the Entity-Relationship Diagram https://imgur.com/nt8RswU I planned to have goals with nested sub-goals but that will have to be implemented in a future version.
-The current version allows users to create many goals, and future versions will allow users to create many sub-goals within a goal.
 I used Express to create the API which handles authorization and CRUD functionality.
 I started with the authorization, running curl requests in the terminal to verify that the API works.
 From there I was able to sign in as a user and build the CRUD functionality.
 On the API there is a Mongoose query on the 'index' request which tells the API to only index goals created by the current signed-in user.
 In future versions users will be able to view all users' goals but not edit them.

 ERD:
 https://imgur.com/nt8RswU